 - harassment and,

-Students may request trauma support counseling by calling the counseling center at 412-648-7930 (8:30 AM to 5 PM, Monday through Friday) to request an appointment.
+Students may request completely confidential counseling by calling the counseling center at 412-648-7930 (8:30 AM to 5 PM, Monday through Friday) to request an appointment.
 After hours, (after 5 PM or on weekends) students may call the on-call service at 412-648-7856 to speak with a professional counselor.
-The SHARE Office is located in the Wellness Center on the second floor of Nordenberg Hall, 119 University Placee.
+The SHARE Office is located in the Wellness Center on the second floor of Nordenberg Hall, 119 University Place.

 - pregnancy risk,